davekonopka/UpDownUpDown/README.txt

 UpDownUpDown provides two template tags for adding up/down voting for any post or comment for logged in users.
 Non-loggedin users see a view-only up/down vote count badge without voting buttons.

+This plugin was developed as a project of Wharton Research Data Services.

 == Installation ==

 1. Upload the folder containing the plugin to the `/wp-content/plugins/` directory